 surge in municipal pesticide ordinances designed to enhance the protection

-some are as small as Sainte-Paule, Québec with a population of 229.
+2.6 million while some are as small as Grandview, Alberta with a population

-on the 2006 Census), are benefiting from enhanced protection from unwanted
+(based on the 2011 Census), are benefiting from enhanced protection from

-exposure to synthetic lawn and garden pesticides.
-This figure includes the
+unwanted exposure to synthetic lawn and garden pesticides.
+This figure

-gold standard province-wide protection provided under Ontario’s Cosmetic
+includes the gold standard province-wide protection provided under Ontario’s

-Pesticides Ban Act, 2008 and Québec’s Pesticide Management Code as well as
+Cosmetic Pesticides Ban Act, 2008 and Québec’s Pesticide Management Code,

 To view the Canadian Pesticide Bylaws Summary & Chart (statistics), please